How thieves are using cell phones to see what’s inside your car - NewsBreak

 They told the group it doesn’t matter how dark the tint is on your windows; when you put a cell phone in camera mode up to the windows, you can see right through them.

-We put a cell up to a back window; sure enough, you could see everything in the backseat.Nearly 20 vehicles burglarized at IRS building
+We put a cell up to a back window; sure enough, you could see everything in the backseat.Louisiana pair arrested for using youth baseball credit card at casinos

 Memphis police have urged vehicle owners not to leave anything valuable or in view to entice car burglars.